WaiKei1/creative_coding_blog/posts/week1.md

     * It will start from 2 and stop 2 columns early and skips every other column

 ---

+### Understanding forEach Method

+An array method that executes a provided function once for each array elements.
+(Specifically for arrays)

+**Syntax:**

+array.forEach(function(currentValue, index, arr), thisValue)

+**Example**

+    const fruits = ['apple', 'banana', 'cherry'];

+    fruits.forEach(function(fruit, index))

+### Understanding while loop

+The while loop continues to execute as long as the specified condition evaluates to true.

+Syntax:

+while (condition) {
+// code to be executed
+}

+Example:
+let i = 0;
+while (i < fruits.length)

+### When to use them:

+- Use _forEach_ when:

+  - you need to iterate through all elements of an array
+  - don't need to break or skip iterations

+- Use _for_ loop when:

+  - you need more control over the iteration
+  - might need to skip iterations
+  - working with non-array iterables

+- Use _while_ loop when:
+  - the number of iterations is unknown beforehand

 ### Undestanding _frameCount_ and _frameRate_?